-Brief History of Computational Biology at Carnegie Mellon
+Brief Timeline of Computational Biology at Carnegie Mellon

 1989 – First degrees awarded in undergraduate computational biology program at Carnegie Mellon.
 Courses developed for this program stimulate interest among graduate students as well.